tech-greedy/singularity/README.md

 Options:
   -s, --deal-size <deal_size>  Target deal size, i.e. 32GiB (default: "32 GiB")
+  -t, --tmp-dir <tmp_dir>      Optional temporary directory.
+May be useful when it is at least 2x faster than the dataset source, such as when the dataset is on network mount, and the I/O is the bottleneck
   -m, --min-ratio <min_ratio>  Min ratio of deal to sector size, i.e. 0.55 -M, --max-ratio <max_ratio>  Max ratio of deal to sector size, i.e. 0.95 -h, --help                   display help for command